 The Oath Kodi Addon: The Essential Guide

-Once The Oath is up and running, there will be several folders that will match what you’re looking for and make navigating easy.
+Once The Oath is up and running, there are several folders to help make navigating easy.

-- Movies or TV shows: Find what you’re in the mood to watch.
+- Movies or TV shows: Find what you want to watch.

 - My Movies or My TV shows: Continue what you’ve already started.

 - New Movies or New Episodes: The latest and greatest content.

 - Tools: Where you can adjust and change settings.

 - Search: Enter the keyword or title to find what you want.

 Do I need a premium account to use The Oath?